 Once we receive your request, we will promptly send you back information to create your election profile.
-Current election eligibility policy can be found here in the OSI Bylaws, Article IV, Sections 3 - 5.
+Current election eligibility policy can be found here in the OSI Bylaws, Article V, Sections 3 - 5.

 Voting in OSI elections is open to all Individual Members and the OSI Representatives of each Affiliate Member.
 Only Individual Members may vote in the election of Individual Member seats.
-Only Affiliate Member representatives may vote in the election of Affiliate Member seats.
-Only one vote per Affiliate Member, as submitted by the Affiliate Rep. will be counted in the election of an Affiliate seat.
+Only Affiliate Member Representatives may vote in the election of Affiliate Member seats.
+Only one vote per Affiliate Member, as submitted by the Affiliate Representative will be counted in the election of an Affiliate seat.
 Elections for OSI Directors are held according to Bloc voting, or plurality-at-large, where each eligible voter votes for N candidates and with the top N recognized as the winners.
 In the case of a tie between the top N winners, a run off will be help between the tied candidates.

-Voting for all elections is done through email using an online voting system.
-When elections occur, OSI current and lifelong Individual Members and the Affiliate Members' representatives receive email notifications with instructions on how to access the online voting systems, instructions on how to complete their vote, vote, and a list of the candidates with further information about them and their interests/qualifications.
+Voting for all elections is done online using an Helios Voting.
+When elections occur, OSI current and lifelong Individual Members and the Affiliate Members' Representatives receive email notifications with instructions on how to access the online voting systems, instructions on how to complete their vote, vote, and a list of the candidates with further information about them and their interests/qualifications.

 Becoming a member

 If you are not an Individual Member and would like to vote in the election for an Individual Member seat, and/or run, for an OSI Individual Member Board Director seat, please consider registering for Individual Membership.
 Your participation is fundamental to make the OSI more community oriented and to better represent your interests.
-You can join in as a member now through the end of the election calendar.
-You may become a candidate on this election as long as you join before nominations close.
+You can vote in the next election becoming a member now through the end of the election calendar.
+You may become a candidate in any election as long as you join,/a> before nominations close.